stuyvesant-cs/dwlessons/nextcs/04_terminal.md

 ### Generating SSH Keys

+First, check if you have an ssh key already:
+- `$ cat ~/.ssh/id_rsa.pub`
+  - If you get a message that there is no such file, then you need to make a key.

+--

 The following commands will make a __4096 bit rsa__ key pair.
-(4096 bit rsa is the algorithm used to make the keys)
+(4096 bit rsa is the algorithm used to make the keys). __DO NOT DO THIS__ if you already have a key.

 --
 - `$ ssh-keygen -b 4096`